 Control data access:

 However, as desktops and mobile devices are slowly infiltrating every facet of our lives, it would be wise to take a more critical look at your cyber security systems to determine if they’re up to the task.
-Having a security system that balances the ease and comfort necessary for a great customer experience while also guaranteeing safe logins and transactions is critical for ensuring customer satisfaction and success.
-That’s why investing in secure access control systems like IAM and CIAM is the next best step you can take.
+Having a security system that balances the ease and comfort necessary for a great customer experience while guaranteeing safe logins and transactions is critical for customer satisfaction and success.
+That’s why investing in secure access control systems like IAM and CIAM is your next best step.

 IAM and CIAM systems

 Installing an IAM system in your workplace will allow you to control which users have access to which systems and services.
 This ensures that company and user data cannot fall into the wrong hands.
-This is more important than ever since mobile employees are not protected by traditional safety features like firewalls.
-Integrating a CIAM system into your customer-facing apps and online portals will help you implement some of the strongest identity verification solutions currently available by allowing you to create and manage your users’ digital identities and the data associated with them.
+This is more important than ever since traditional safety features like firewalls do not protect mobile employees.
+Integrating a CIAM system into your customer-facing apps and online portals will help you implement some of the strongest identity verification solutions currently available by allowing you to create and manage your users’ digital identities and their associated data.
 This not only keeps user data more secure, it also gives users greater autonomy over what they share.

 The only thing better than informing users about password safety is getting rid of passwords altogether.
 Relying on biometrics for user authentication is a nearly foolproof method of verification.
-Not only does this method guarantee the highest level of data security, but it is also the most convenient since it eliminates the need for lengthy and complex password protection.
-With our Nevis Authentication Cloud recently certified by the Commission for the Protection of Minors in the Media (KJM), we also strive to highlight the enormous responsibility companies have to protect children and youth online.
+This method guarantees the highest level of data security and is the most convenient since it eliminates the need for lengthy and complex password protection.
+With our Nevis Authentication Cloud recently certified by the Commission for the Protection of Minors in the Media (KJM), we also strive to highlight companies' enormous responsibility to protect children and youth online.
 Replacing passwords with biometric indicators makes it nearly impossible for minors to access inappropriate apps, websites, and services.

-In honour of Safer Internet Day, we call on companies to consider what part they can play to make the Internet a safer place for users, especially the youngest and most impressionable ones.
+In honour of Safer Internet Day, we call on companies to consider what part they can play in making the Internet safer for users, especially the youngest and most impressionable ones.
 Protecting user data and safeguarding users from online attacks and inappropriate content is a task for everyone.

 And your company stands to gain, too.
 Not only does increased security help you deter cybercriminals and data theft, but it also bolsters your reputation as a reliable and trustworthy business.
 The best way to gain and retain customers is by winning their trust.
 So help keep your users safe by offering them robust security and providing them with the knowledge they need to navigate the Internet smartly and safely.